nbdc-datahub/hbcd-docs/docs/instruments/bcgi/ibqr.md

 <div class="warning-collapsible-content">
 <p>The IBQ-R (VSF)+BI and ECBQ (VSF)+BI assess normative variations in infant/child behavior and should be interpreted within the context of the child's age and developmental stage.
 This is not clinical or diagnostic instrument.</p>
 <p>The IBQ-R was administered at V03 and V05.
 78 participants were inadvertently given the ECBQ at V05.
 Thus, there are a limited number of participants who do not have IBQ-R data at V03 and instead this data is in a ECBQ V05 datafile.</p>
-<p>The HBCD dataset includes many variables that may be important for sound and comprehensive analysis.
-The inclusion of additional variables will depend on the research question(s) and methodological approach.
-Users are encouraged to take time to explore the full range of available variables — especially those that may serve as controls, contextual indicators, confounders, mechanisms, or modifiers — to ensure thoughtful and well-supported analytic decisions.
-Other important considerations may include developmental functioning, broader family supports, and early adverse and protective exposures.</p>
 </div>

 ## Administration & Quality Control